Dyspareunia (Painful Sex)

 Dyspareunia caused by pelvic pain due to endometriosis or adenomyosis can be initially suppressed with continuous hormone therapy as fluctuations in hormones can exacerbate pain.
 Examples of such hormonal treatment are taking the contraceptive pill continuously or the Mirena coil system.
 Hormone blocking injections are also an option but have some side effects which your doctor will explain to you.
 If still unsuccessful, removal of the ovaries (if endometriosis is the cause) or the uterus (if adenomyosis is the cause) may be the last resort.
 Removal is generally a last resort in the absence of other pathology.
 Your doctor may refer you to another specialist if he/she believes the pain is related to your bowel or other area.

-If found, local causes in the vagina, e.g. vaginal cyst, can be removed.
+If found, local causes in the vagina, e.g., vaginal cyst, can be removed.
 Removal of vulva/vaginal scar tissue or a vaginal mesh sling if causing pain can be done by specialist doctors with experience in these procedures.
-In women with spasm of the muscles at the entrance to the vagina (perineal muscles) e.g. following childbirth trauma, sexual assault or rape, Botox injection into the muscle has been found to be very useful as it relaxes the muscle and makes intercourse less painful.
-Sexual discomfort due to pelvic organ prolapse (descent of the pelvic floor leading to a bulge in the vagina) should be evaluated by a urogynecology specialist and either corrected surgically or supported with a vaginal insert called a pessary (see leaflets on pelvic organ prolapse and vaginal pessary for pelvic organ prolapse).
+In people with spasm of the muscles at the entrance to the vagina (perineal muscles) e.g., following childbirth trauma, sexual assault or rape, Botox injection into the muscle has been found to be very useful as it relaxes the muscle and makes intercourse less painful.
+Sexual discomfort due to pelvic organ prolapse (descent of the pelvic floor leading to a bulge in the vagina) should be evaluated by a urogynecology specialist or other healthcare provider and either corrected surgically or supported with a vaginal insert called a pessary (see leaflets on pelvic organ prolapse and vaginal pessary for pelvic organ prolapse).

 Finally, it is important to stress that dyspareunia can be a chronic and frustrating condition that may require multiple visits, and treatment involving various specialists in order to adequately manage it.
 Your doctor will advise you about this.